SergioCrisostomo/ComponentPicker/readme.md

 This can be used as datepicker, component picker or whatever you pass into it.
 It can me multiple or simple.
-You can see a demo in the repository.
+Here you can see a [demo from this repository](https://rawgit.com/SergioCrisostomo/ComponentPicker/master/demo.html).

 _This is under development.
 If its usefull for you you are welcome to contribute._